chidinma1234/Javascript-basics/README.md

 ## Question 6

-\*\*Statistically typed
+Statistically typed
--Type checking is done at compile time
+1.Type checking is done at compile time
--If we try to change data type of an already declared variable by assigning a value of other data type into it, then we will get error
+2.If we try to change data type of an already declared variable by assigning a value of other data type into it, then we will get error
--If we try to change data type by redeclaring an already declared variable (int count) using other data type (boolean count) then also we will get error
+3.If we try to change data type by redeclaring an already declared variable (int count) using other data type (boolean count) then also we will get error
 Example : Java, C, C++, Go, Swift etc

-\*\*Dynamically typed
+Dynamically typed
--Type checking is done at runtime.
+1.Type checking is done at runtime.
--we can easily change data type of an already declared variable, by assigning a value of other data type into it, no error.
+2.we can easily change data type of an already declared variable, by assigning a value of other data type into it, no error.
--we can easily change data type of an already declared variable, by redeclaring it using value of other data type, no error Example : Python, JavaScript, PHP, Ruby etc.
+3.we can easily change data type of an already declared variable, by redeclaring it using value of other data type, no error Example : Python, JavaScript, PHP, Ruby etc.

 ## Question 7

-\*\*Null
 Null means an empty or non-existent value.
 Null is assigned, and explicitly means nothing.

 var test1 = null;
 console.log(test1);
 // null

-\*\*Undefined
+Undefined
 Undefined means a variable has been declared, but the value of that variable has not yet been defined.
 For example:

 var test2;